New Federalism

 New Federalism is a political philosophy of devolution, or the transfer of certain powers from the United States federal government back to the states.
-The primary objective of New Federalism, unlike that of the eighteenth-century political philosophy of Federalism, is the restoration to the states of some of the autonomy and power which they lost to the federal government as a consequence of President Franklin Roosevelt's New Deal.
+The primary objective of New Federalism, unlike that of the eighteenth-century political philosophy of Federalism, is the restoration of some of the autonomy and power, which individual states had lost to the federal government as a result of President Franklin Roosevelt's New Deal policies.
 Many of the ideas of New Federalism originated with Richard Nixon.

 As a policy theme, New Federalism typically involves the federal government providing block grants to the states to resolve a social issue.
 The federal government then monitors outcomes but provides broad discretion to the states for how the programs are implemented.
 Advocates of this approach sometimes cite a quotation from a dissent by Louis Brandeis in New State Ice Co. v.
 Liebmann:

 On the Supreme Court

-From 1937 to 1995, the Supreme Court of the United States did not void a single Act of Congress for exceeding Congress's power under the Commerce Clause of the United States Constitution, instead holding that anything that could conceivably have even a slight impact on commerce was subject to federal regulation.
+From 1937 to 1995, the Supreme Court of the United States did not void a single Act of Congress for exceeding Congress's power under the Commerce Clause of the United States Constitution, instead holding that anything that could conceivably impact interstate commerce was subject to federal regulation.
 It was thus seen as a (narrow) victory for new federalism when the Rehnquist Court reined in federal regulatory power in United States v.
 Lopez (1995) and United States v.
-Morrison (2000).
+Morrison (2000) by limiting Congress’s power to legislate under the Commerce Clause.